swcarpentry/DEPRECATED-boot-camps/6-Documentation/Readme.md

 assume a basic mastery of the project.
 They are typically for people who want to *become* developers on a project rather than for existing developers.
-They are probably most important for code projects that have plugin architechtures and where the line between user and developer is less well defined.
+They are probably most important for code projects that have plugin architectures and where the line between user and developer is less well defined.

 **Examples:** [Android](http://developer.android.com/guide/index.html),